devchild/omega/README.md

 The goal of this project, is the get a better understanding on the internals of a compiler without making this a life's work.

 Initialy I was building this on a linux system, but these days I find myself programming more on mac, so currently I am not realy looking to support many platforms.
-I am sure this won't compile on a windows machine, it might compile on a linux, but nothing is guaranteed.
+I am sure this won't compile on a windows machine, it might/should compile on a linux, but nothing is guaranteed.

 #How to compile this project.